widelands/widelands/doc/sphinx/source/development.rst

 Some pieces of the code assume that the game state does not change while they are executing.
-For this, use the `struct MutexLock` (see documentation in `logic/editor_game_base.h`).
-Take care to lock the global mutex only for as long as really necessary, otherwise you defeat the whole point of multithreading.
+For this, use the `struct MutexLock` (see documentation in `base/multithreading.h`).
+Take care to lock a mutex only for as long as really necessary, otherwise you defeat the whole point of multithreading.
 When in doubt, first write your code without obtaining a lock, and if it crashes, create a lock and extend its scope one line at a time until you can no longer reproduce the crash.

-If you ever notice that the user interface is responding slowly or hangs, you have created a lock with far too large a scope.
+If you ever notice that the user interface is responding slowly or hangs, you have probably created a lock with far too large a scope.

 Static variables that may be referenced by multiple threads are a no-go.